liuxinyu95/AlgoXY/README.md

 Install
 --------

-You may use [gitpod](https://gitpod.io/#https://github.com/liuxinyu95/algoxy) to build the PDF book from cloud desktop.
-(It takes about 15 ~ 20 min to build the workspace at the first time, while [later access](https://gitpod.io/workspaces) is quick.)
-For local build, you need TeXLive.
-We use LuaLaTeX, an extended version of TeX.
+We use LuaLaTeX, an extended version of TeX, which is provided in TeXLive distribution.

 ### Install TeXLive